Herald Chancellor of Canada: Coat of arms

 The Herald Chancellor has arms of office.
 The red shield features a gold maple tree with its roots visible.
 The maple tree represents the predominant species on the grounds of Rideau Hall, where the Canadian Heraldic Authority (CHA) is headquartered.
 The batons of office are red and gold, and they are decorated with shields of the arms of the CHA.
 The arms are impaled with the personal arms of the Herald Chancellor.

 The Deputy Herald Chancellor uses similar arms: these are red with a white tree and an added white bordure.
-These are, likewise, impaled with the personal arms of the office-holder.
+These are, likewise, impaled with the personal arms of the officeholder.